Out of the Furnace

-Out of the Furnace is a 2013 American crime drama film directed by Scott Cooper, from a screenplay written by Cooper and Brad Ingelsby.
-Produced by Ridley Scott and Leonardo DiCaprio, the film stars Christian Bale, Casey Affleck, Woody Harrelson, Zoe Saldana, Forest Whitaker, Willem Dafoe, and Sam Shepard.
+Out of the Furnace is a 2013 American crime drama thriller film directed by Scott Cooper, from a screenplay by Cooper and Brad Ingelsby.
+Starring Christian Bale, Woody Harrelson, Casey Affleck, Forest Whitaker, Willem Dafoe, Zoë Saldana, and Sam Shepard, the film follows Russell Baze (Bale), a Pennsylvania steel mill worker searching for his missing brother Rodney (Affleck), an Iraq War veteran who disappeared after engaging in a bare knuckle fighting match arranged by John Petty (Dafoe), an indebted bar owner, and Harlan DeGroat (Harrelson), a ruthless New Jersey drug dealer.

-The film is about Pennsylvania steel mill worker Russell Baze (Bale), and his Iraq war veteran brother Rodney (Affleck) who cannot adjust to civilian life.
-Rodney makes money fighting bareknuckle for bar owner and small-time criminal John Petty (Dafoe), who runs illegal gambling operations, but becomes so indebted due to gambling losses that he begs Petty for a big money fight.
-After Petty reluctantly arranges this with a ruthless backwoods criminal gang, Rodney disappears and his brother tries to find out what has happened to him.

-The film received a limited release in Los Angeles and New York City on December 4, 2013, followed by a wide theatrical release on December 6.
-The film earned $15.7 million against its $22 million budget and it received mixed reviews.
+Out of the Furnace was theatrically released in the United States on December 6, 2013, and was a box office failure, grossing $15.7 million against its $22 million production budget.
+Despite mixed reviews from critics, the performances of the cast was widely praised.
+Affleck was nominated for the Satellite Award for Best Supporting Actor – Motion Picture at the 18th Satellite Awards, while the film was nominated for the Saturn Award for Best Independent Film at the 40th Saturn Awards.

 Plot

-Steel mill worker Russell Baze sees his brother, Rodney, at a horse racing simulcast.
+Steel mill worker Russell Baze lives with his brother, Rodney, a four-tour Iraq war veteran, in North Braddock, Pennsylvania.
+Russell finds Rodney at a horse racing simulcast.
 Rodney reveals the money he bet with - and lost - was lent by John Petty, who owns a bar and runs several illegal games.
 Russell visits Petty, pays off part of Rodney's debt, and promises to pay the rest.
 Driving home intoxicated, Russell hits a car, killing its occupants, and is incarcerated for vehicular manslaughter.
 While Russell is in prison, his ailing father dies and his girlfriend Lena leaves him for police chief Wesley Barnes.

 After serving his sentence, Russell returns home and resumes his job.
-The same day, Rodney participates in an illegal bareknuckle prize fight.
+The same day, Rodney participates in an illegal prize fight.
 He was supposed to take a "dive" to repay some of the debt, but becomes enraged when beat up and defeats his opponent instead.
 The next morning, Russell finds Rodney's bloodied knuckle tapes and confronts him about it.
-Russell urges Rodney to work in the mill, but Rodney, a four-tour Iraq war veteran, is too mentally scarred for a regular job.
+Russell urges Rodney to work in the mill, but Rodney is too mentally scarred for a regular job.

 Tired of small money fights to chip at his debt, Rodney convinces Petty to organize a more lucrative fight.
 Reluctantly, Petty arranges one with Harlan DeGroat, a sociopathic drug dealer from rural New Jersey to whom Petty owes money.
 Meanwhile Russell wants his girlfriend back, but she is pregnant with Wesley's baby.
 Russell, visibly upset, says she will be a great mom.
 They part ways knowing that her pregnancy makes it impossible to get back together.